amcberkes/Decarbonisation_UK_residential_bidirectional_charging/README.md

    - Creates visual representation of payback time analysis
    - Shows results for different scenarios and configurations
 ## Household CO₂ Emissions Analysis
-This experiment analyzes the CO₂ emissions from both household electricity consumption and personal vehicle usage at the household level.
+This experiment analyzss the CO₂ emissions from both household electricity consumption and personal vehicle usage at the household level.
 To run it:
 1. **Simulate Energy Usage** (`single_house_simulation.py`)
    - Same process as in OPEX analysis
    - Simulates energy use and EV charging for all studied households